fraunhofer-igd-iva/create-nxtstart-app/src/templates/general/README.md

 To enforce code style, ESLint is installed by default and Prettier can be installed additionally.
 Run the lint run configuration in the `package.json` to check for errors or setup automatic linting, the steps to do that depend on your code editor.
 If Prettier is chosen, additional run configurations are added.

+## Husky Git Hooks

+Depends on Prettier.
+Husky is used to run Prettier before every commit.
+**Every time the repository is cloned, the hooks have to be enabled again using `yarn run prepare` (or `npm run prepare` for npm)**.

 ## I18n - Internationalization

 By default nxtstart projects come with internationalization options.